stephenfuqua/stephenfuqua.github.io/_posts/2021/2021-06-24-command-line-developer-operations.md

 aspects of the programming experience.
 For the purpose of this article, the primary difference between them is the _compile_ or _build_ command that is not used for interpreted languages.
-In one sense, the CLI for compiled code essentially exists for the purpose of compile the code.
-Everything else is just convenience.
+In one sense, the CLI for compiled code essentially exists for the specific purpose of compiling that code so that it becomes executable, whereas CLI's for interpreted code are there for the purpose of execution.
+Everything else they do is just convenience.

 <table class="table table-striped table-bordered">
   <tr>